 Although most companies offer very similar types of level term life insurance, the rates vary considerably from company to company.
 With today’s technology, anyone looking to shop multiple insurance companies to find the best level term life insurance rates can easily use any comparative rater that can be found on thousands of life insurance websites.

 Before you use a comparative rater, make sure you’re on an independent broker’s website and not an insurance company’s website.
 Don’t worry, the rates on the company’s site are not lower than the rates on an independent broker’s site.

 Here is an example of the rates for a 20-year $500,000 Level Term Life Insurance policy for a very healthy male and female non-smoker:

 What is very apparent when you view this rate chart is that level term life insurance is very affordable but the longer you wait, the more it costs.
-For an accurate rate for your actual age, please use our comparative rater on the right side of the page.
+For an accurate rate for your actual age, please use our comparative rater at the bottom of the page.

 Age Male No-Tobacco Female No-Tobacco 25 $18.53 $13.52 30 $18.87 $16.05 35 $21.25 $16.88 40 $29.17 $23.62 45 $47.21 $37.46 50 $71.54 $54.39 55 $114.82 $83.77 60 $199.06 $137.57